maguilar92/creative-hothouse-backend-test/README.md

 # Documentation links

-When project is installed you can access to project documentation from these links.
+When the project is installed you can access to project documentation from these links.

 [Sphinx](https://localhost/documentation/sphinx/build/html/index.html)